ryangerardwilson/rgwml_py/README.md

 3. Create a rgwml.config file
 -----------------------------

-An rgwml.config file is required for MSSQL, CLICKHOUSE, MYSQL, GOOGLE BIG QUERY, AND OPEN AI integrations.
+An rgwml.config file is required for MSSQL, CLICKHOUSE, MYSQL, GOOGLE BIG QUERY, OPEN AI, NETLIFY and VERCEL integrations.
 It allows you to namespace your db connections, so you can query like this:

     import rgwml as r
     d = r.p()